zaaisvanzyl/zaaisvanzyl/README.md

 I live in Canada 🇨🇦  but have South African 🇿🇦 heritage.

-My background is in Commerce and Computer Science.

-I studied at Queen's University in Kingston.
+I studied Commerce & Computer Science at Queen's University in Kingston.

 Things I've built: